Economic Development Manager

 Read the city's 2017-2022 Economic Development Plan and click the links below to learn why over 2,300 businesses call Peachtree Corners home.

 As Gwinnett County’s largest city, Peachtree Corners is a regional technology hub about 30 minutes north of Atlanta.
 The city is vibrant and growing, with leadership focused on comprehensive, well-conceived planning and meaningful development.

 One unique aspect of conducting business in Peachtree Corners is the low cost.
 There is a zero millage rate in Peachtree Corners which means no municipal property taxes — either for commercial or residential property.
 No other city in the metro Atlanta area can make this claim.

-In addition to the 40,000 people who call Peachtree Corners home, the city is the headquarters of numerous technology and life sciences companies including IT services company 5Q Partners, and the transdermal research and development company, 4P Therapeutics.
-It is also the regional headquarters of large, national and international companies including Comcast, Level 3 and United Arab Shipping Company.
+In addition to the more than 40,000 people who call Peachtree Corners home, the city is the headquarters of numerous technology and life sciences companies including IT services company 5Q Partners, and the transdermal research and development company, 4P Therapeutics.
+It is also the regional headquarters of large, national and international companies including Comcast, Crawford & Co., and Hapag-Lloyd.

 1. No Millage Rate

 In surrounding metro cities, a commercial property (business) assessed at $1,000,000 pays annually city property taxes of:

 - $10,230 in City of Atlanta (10.230 mills)